Nurse Specialist - Infection Prevention and Control Community Health Services

 04Have you ever had your license to practice nursing in any jurisdiction revoked, denied, suspended, reduced, or relinquished?

-05Are you willing to provide pregnancy options counseling to women and possibly administer Plan B?
+05Are you willing to provide pregnancy options counseling to pregnant people?

 06Are you willing to accept a term-limited temporary (TLT) position?

-10Please describe your relevant experience, qualifications, and skills that demonstrate your ability to excel in this position.11Do you have certification from the Certification Board of Infection Control & Epidemiology (CBIC) / CIC designation within the last 5 years?
+12Please describe your relevant experience, qualifications, and skills that demonstrate your ability to excel in this position.13Do you have certification from the Certification Board of Infection Control & Epidemiology (CBIC) / CIC designation within the last 5 years?